tuo/tuo.github.io/_posts/2023-08-03-quit-coffee-en.md

 Then discomfort (pain/boredom, just like dopamine depletion) can be a great hint and clue to break free from our rigid thinking developed through our daily routines.
 We are no longer on autopilot; it's time to step back and check, which is actually a good thing.
 As Bruce Lee nicely put it in 1970 when he hurt his back very badly, which could have possibly led to paralysis, in his letter to his friend:

 > “I mean who has the most insecure job than I have?
 What do I live on?
 My faith in my ability that I’ll make it.
-Sure my back injury screwed me up good for a year but with every adversity comes a blessing because a shock acts as a reminder to oneself that we must not get stale in routine.”
+Sure my back injury screwed me up good for a year but with every adversity comes a blessing because a shock acts as a reminder to oneself that we must not get stale in routine.
+With adversity you are shocked to higher levels if you allow yourself to go beyond your current circumstances.”

 > ”Remember,my friend,it's not what happens that counts;it is how you react.Your mental attitude determines what you make of it,either a stepping stone or a stumbling block.“